idealtitude/helets/README.md

 #### Functions

+Functions are objects!
+So they have a `this` accessor.

 ```hlts
 int my_func(int a, int b = 5):
     // Parameters can be accessed by names or by `$n`